keepaliveit-staging/staging.keepaliveit.co.uk/_techtip/keeping-macbooks-updated.md

 title: "Keeping a Macbook Updated"
 permalink: /tech-tips/how-to-update-macbook-software

-excerpt: "Are you curious of how to update the Software on a Macbook?
+excerpt: "Do you need to know how to update the Software on a Macbook?
 This guide will walk you through the upgrade process so that you can take the 'DIY approach' and perform any future Mac OS Software upgrades on a Macbook by yourself."
 header:
   overlay_image: /assets/images/techtip/macbook.jpg
   overlay_filter: 0.77